fent/queue2.js/README.md

 ### new Queue2(worker1, worker2, concurrency)

 Creates a queue with the given workers and concurrency.
-Jobs will be executed asynchronously with no more than `concurrency` running at once. `worker1` will be alled the arguments which `Queue2#push()` was called with plus a callback function that should be called with either an error or results when the task finishes.
+Jobs will be executed asynchronously with no more than `concurrency` running at once. `worker1` will be called with the arguments which `Queue2#push()` was called with plus a callback function that should be called with either an error or results when the task finishes.

 ```js
 function worker1(a, b, c, callback) {